 The term macrophage literally means “big eater.”
 A macrophage can surround a bacterium and consume it.
-That sounds like a good thing, but macrophages are so big that they tend to get stuck in blood vessels and stuck in pores.
+That sounds like a good thing, but macrophages tend to get stuck in blood vessels and in pores.

 Serums usually contain glycerin to give them the ability to stick to the skin.
 Glycerin is a food.
 (Glycerol, which was the main ingredient in antifreeze before the widespread use of ethylene glycol, is toxic.)
 Glycerin absorbs moisture from the air and helps keep moisture in the skin.
 It slowly releases the botanical ingredients or medications dissolved in it, without forcing them into pores.

 Glycerin is safe for all skin types, and it is preferable for serums used to treat normal, oily, and slightly dry skin.
 A similar chemical, propylene glycol, is not a foodstuff but is even lighter on the skin.
 Triglycerides and alkyl benzoates act in a similar way and are also safe for all skin types.
 But even serums can go wrong.